 A: There are so many ways to increase immunity – superfoods, supplements, cryotherapy and glutathione drips are all great anti-inflammatories and immune boosters.
 111SKIN’s Reparative Beauty Dose works to increase the repair systems within the body, while superfoods like garlic, ginger and turmeric are ideal for fighting inflammation.
 Regular exercise and lots of hydration are also key.

-Q: Given the current change in lifestyle that many of us are experiencing, what are some extra steps that you would recommend we incorporate in our daily “at home” skincare regimes?
+Q: What are some extra steps that you would recommend we incorporate in our daily “at home” skincare regimes if we’re feeling stressed?

 A: Use this time to not only really reacquaint yourself with your skin and body but treat it too.
 Now is the time to go in with active ingredients like retinol and acids to truly change the tone, texture and appearance of your complexion.
 After all, we have nothing but downtime!
 Also enjoy the process of a skincare routine once again, including steps you might normally skip due to time like masking.